bellcoin/Diverse-Roleplay-SA-MP-/README.md

 -Also PData can be improved by changing the ALTER TABLE statement to check if the column exists yet, not that it matters.

+-I would recommend taking the contents of 'RPData/maps/stripmall.ini' and making the objects with CreateObject() the server doesn't simulate streamed objects when players aren't around them so vehicles can fall through the floor.

 ##SA-MP-watchdog.bat runs samp-server.exe and automatically restarts the server if it were to crash.##
 ##This gamemode incorporates fixes.inc by Y_Less to prevent many exploits/crashes in SA:MP!##